Wiebbe Hayes: Massacre

 At some point early in the shipwreck, a hardy and loyal group of soldiers had spontaneously gathered around Wiebbe Hayes.
 Hayes was an ordinary soldier, but during the events and hardships they had just experienced, he must have shown uncommon qualities of natural leadership and courage, which had earned him the respect and trust of his comrades.
 Records show that Hayes had stepped out of obscurity to become a rallying point for many survivors.
 After Pelsaert departed for help, Hayes and the other soldiers constructed shelters and set up a small piece of sail in such a fashion that it both provided shelter from the wind and collected whatever rain might fall, funnelling it down into a waiting barrel.
 Hayes also organised a systematic search for water on the island.

 Hayes' leadership qualities did not go unnoticed by Cornelisz and his followers.
 Arguing that the survivors lacked space and resources at Beacon Island, Cornelisz hand-picked Hayes, along with about 20 other men including a number of soldiers, to explore for fresh water on two large nearby islands, now known as West and East Wallabi Islands.
 Cornelisz persuaded Hayes and his associates to leave behind their weapons before conducting their search.
 He assumed the men would not find water, and that they would either die of thirst or return unarmed and unsuspecting to Beacon Island, whereupon they could be easily disposed of.

 With his potential opponents out of the way, Cornelisz and his followers subsequently began a reign of terror on the island, raping, murdering and terrorizing the helpless passengers and crew who were not part of their conspiracy.
 Nearly three weeks after Hayes' departure to the "high islands," a smoke signal was received from one of them; Wiebbe Hayes and his soldiers had found fresh water.
 This complicated matters greatly for Cornelisz, who had believed the stranded group were either dead or dying.
 First, it meant they had a means to survive.
 Secondly, he was in danger of their warning any rescue ship approaching.
 Initially, Cornelisz ignored the smoke, and Hayes wondered why no one came to their island.
-Then, in the days that followed, a small group of survivors from Cornelisz' reign of terror began to drift across the lagoon to Hayes' location on makeshift rafts with stories of atrocities including rape, murder and massacre.
+Then, in the days that followed, a small group of survivors from Cornelisz's reign of terror began to drift across the lagoon to Hayes' location on makeshift rafts with stories of atrocities including rape, murder and massacre.

 Despite being outranked by two cadets and other VOC officials, Hayes took command of the group and acted quickly to organise a defence of the island.
 He improvised weapons such as cudgels, pikes, and planks from the Batavia wreckage with 16 inch carpenter's nails driven through them.
 On the top of a slope, which the attackers would have to climb after landing, he used dry stones to build a small fort, erected near the freshwater well.
 Within the enclosure, his men piled up a large heap of heavy rocks and sharp stones to hurl at the attackers should they attempt to storm the fort.